Chicago/design.chicago.gov/README.md

 The CDS is open source (under the MIT license), and contributions or commentary from City of Chicago employees and the public at large are welcome.

+## Call for participation

-You can get involved by [writing an issue](https://github.com/Chicago/design-system/issues/new), or [finding other ways to contribute](https://opensource.guide/how-to-contribute/).
+You can get involved by giving us feedback, [writing an issue](https://github.com/Chicago/design-system/issues/new), or [finding other ways to contribute](https://opensource.guide/how-to-contribute/).

+We communicate about this project in our [CDS Slack workspace](https://chicagodesignsystem.slack.com/messages).
+Request an invitation by emailing [Jason Kunesh](mailto://jason.kunesh@cityofchicago.org).